"Her vulnerable voice is charming and relatable."

-"[R]equired reading ...
-Equally important to its subject matter, the book is a master class in how to think and why.
-Jenkins researches, questions, unpacks, considers, and examines.
-A philosophy professor, Jenkins uses her readable book to advocate for thinking both critically and in great depth as a form of self-protection and self-advocacy."
+"Required reading ... the book is a master class in how to think and why.
+Jenkins uses her readable book to advocate for thinking both critically and in great depth as a form of self-protection and self-advocacy."

-Based on work from the Metaphysics of Love Project, this book unpicks the conceptual, ideological, and metaphysical tangles that get in the way of understanding what love is.
+Based on the work of the Metaphysics of Love Project, this book unpicks the conceptual, ideological, and metaphysical tangles that get in the way of understanding what love is.

 What Love Is And What It Could Be explores different disciplinary perspectives on love, in search of the bigger picture.
 It presents a "dual-nature" theory: romantic love is simultaneously both a biological phenomenon and a social construct.